slalom-consulting-ltd/terraform-guidelines/README.md

 ### outputs.tf

 A standard place to return values, either to the screen or to pass back from a module.
+Use descriptions.

 ### provider.aws.tf